codurance/serverless-gfd-it1-posts-lambda/README.md

 Features
 =========

+Docker image:
+6f47204 Docker, base image for serverless development.
+0e40438 Added docker-compose
+7ae7abe Added docker-compose volume binding fixed 3a3bf05 Added more AWS stack f4b7a2a Added yarn upgrade
+Application:
-c1b2ee9 Lambda endpoint is reachable from internet fe8e667 Framework: rudimantary e2e testing for lambda 0bc00ca Lambda works in local
+c1b2ee9 Lambda endpoint is reachable from internet fe8e667 rudimantary e2e testing for lambda
+0bc00ca Lambda works in local
 039eec5 Lambda do get value from db with harcoded key 67a8003 Frontend can be deployed seamlessly (automated+idempotent)